 Awarding Degrees

-Approval for an associate’s degree, bachelor’s degree, master’s degree, first professional degree (e.g. DVM), or the earned doctorate degree: The Dean of the College is responsible for determining the award of degrees and forwarding on to the Office of the Registrar.
-Final approval is given by FSAAC and FS.
+Approval of an associate’s degree, bachelor’s degree, master’s degree, first professional degree (e.g., DVM), or earned doctorate: The Dean of the College is responsible for determining the award of degrees and forwarding on to the Office of the Registrar.

+A final Fall/Spring/Summer conferral list, along with a monthly retro conferral/add back list, is sent to FSAAC and FS in alignment with the Faculty Senate Constitution and the symbolic references to the role of Faculty and Shared Governance at K-State in ratifying the Graduation lists.

+.
+Degree conferral only occurs three times each year, after the conclusion of the Fall, Spring, and Summer terms.
+The conferral date is the date that will be posted on the official transcript and the diploma.
+This is the date when the degree is considered officially awarded.
+A degree is a credential.

 Honorary Degrees

-K-State policy - F140 Kansas State University may award honorary degrees upon approval by FS and KBOR {Board of Regents Policy and Procedures Manual, Chapter III, Section 9b(6)}.
+University Handbook, Section F140 Kansas State University may award honorary degrees upon approval by FS and KBOR {Board of Regents Policy and Procedures Manual, Chapter III, Section 9b(6)}.

 Posthumous Degree & “In Memoriam” Recognition

 (University Handbook, Section F150 & F151)